Avoid Kindling Grief

 - Give ourselves a gift we’d love to receive—Think of something that would be fun to receive and then go get it.
 Perhaps our gift reminds us of a person we’ve most admired in life, or our gift may help us to build a new skill such as piano or ski lessons.

 - Buy a gift for somebody who least expects it —Choose somebody from church, the neighborhood, or our community center and give a gift that person would likely enjoy most.
 Expect nothing in return and giving offers endless emotional cheer to the holiday.

 - Uptick our emotional and social health before it works against us—For instance, imagine possibilities that can trigger fun over sadness.
 Then, design a plan to handle those emotional missteps when Christmas grief tries to dominate in those down times.
 Create the plan in finer moments when we feel most content, and it’s easier to set in action when the chips are down.

-Meet the namungo gang who’ll help you:
+Meet the namungo gang who help us maintain emotional strength:

-See further activities that help you to avoid grief by ramping up a sense of wonder and curiosity for what the coming holiday holds for those who prepare emotional and social health to receive it.
+See further activities that help us to avoid grief by ramping up a sense of wonder and curiosity for what the coming holiday holds for those who prepare emotional and social health to receive it.

 Join our Brain Based Circles!
 Would love to meet you at any of the following!